 Are you a still shooter?
 A videographer?
 Or maybe you do a bit of both?
 We believe that Lensbaby lenses work just as great for video as they do for still photography.
-This post is meant to show how Lensbaby can be applied to video and to compare the optics in the Pro Effects Kit with our most popular optic – the 50mm Double Glass Optic.
+In this post, you’ll see how Lensbaby can be applied to video and you’ll be able to compare the optics in the Pro Effects Kit with our most popular optic – the 50mm Double Glass Optic.

 What’s in the Pro Effects Kit?

-The Pro Effects Kit comes with a Composer Pro lens body which houses your optic of choice, the Sweet 35 Optic (35mm focal length) which gives you a circle of focus and the Edge 80 Optic (80mm focal length) which gives you either the standard edge to edge sharpness of traditional lenses or a slice of focus.
+The Pro Effects Kit comes with a Composer Pro lens body which houses your optic of choice, the Sweet 35 Optic (35mm focal length) which gives you a circle of focus and the Edge 80 Optic (80mm focal length) which gives you either the edge-to-edge sharpness of traditional lenses or a slice of focus.
 Check out the frame grabs below for a comparison of circle vs. slice of focus.

-Last but not least the kit comes with an 8mm and a 16mm Macro Converter.
-The Macro Converters can be installed between the optics and the Composer Pro lens body when you want to get closer than what’s possible with the minimum focus distance of each optic – they can also be stacked for an even more extreme close up view.
+Last but not least the kit comes with 8mm and 16mm macro converters.
+The Macro Converters can be installed between the optics and the Composer Pro lens body when you want to get closer than what the minimum focus distance of each optic allows.
+Stack both converters for the most extreme close-up view.
 The Macro Converters came in quite handy for this project since I wanted to get right up close to all the details and textures of the record player.